breatheco-de/exercise-full-stack-todo-list/README.md

 If you already did the front-end or the back-end phase in a previous exercises (or something similar) you can copy & paste your code into this boilerplate and adapt it to make it work, you will still learn a lot by doing that.

+## 💻 Installation

+Start the project with the `vanillajs + flask boilerplate`, if you are not using Gitpod you will need Python 3 and Node 10+.

 ## 📝 Back-end Instructions

 Add the endpoints to create one task, delete one task and get all tasks.
 Implements the Following Endpoints.